NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 * If you are unable to find an open issue addressing the problem then open a new issue on the respective repository.
 Be sure to include:

     * **brief and descriptive title**
     * **clear description of the problem you are trying to solve***.
 Describing the use case is often more important than proposing a specific solution.
-By describing the use case and problem you are trying to solve gives the development team and ultimately the NWB:N community a better understanding for the reasons of changes and enables other to suggest solutions.
+By describing the use case and problem you are trying to solve gives the development team and ultimately the NWB:N community a better understanding for the reasons of changes and enables others to suggest solutions.
     * **context** providing as much relevant information as possible and if available a **code sample** or an **executable test case** demonstrating the expected behavior and/or problem.

-* Be sure to select the approbritate labels (see :ref:`sec-issue-labels`) for your tickets so that they can be processed accordingly.
+* Be sure to select the appropriate labels (see :ref:`sec-issue-labels`) for your tickets so that they can be processed accordingly.

 * NWB:N is currently being developed primarily by staff at scientific research institutions and industry, most of which work on many different research projects.
-Please be patient, if our development team may not be able to respond immediately to your issues.
+Please be patient, if our development team is not able to respond immediately to your issues.
 In particular issues that belong to later project milestones may not be reviewed or processed until work on that milestone begins.

 Did you write a patch that fixes a bug or implements a new feature?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^